paurav11/git-commands/README.md

 Use `$ git init` to turn an existing directory into a git repository.

-Use `$ git clone [HTTPS URL/SSH Key]` to Clone (download) a repository that already exists on GitHub, including all of the files, branches, and commits.
+Use `$ git clone [enter-HTTPS URL/SSH Key]` to clone (download) a repository that already exists on GitHub, including all of the files, branches, and commits.

 ## 3. Working with Git staging area

-Use `$ git status` to show modified files in working directory, staged for your next commit.
+Use `$ git status` to show new or modified files in working directory that needs to be staged for your next commit.

+se `$ git status -s` to show a short status.

-Use `$ git add [file]` to add a file as it looks now to your next commit (stage) & use `$ git add --all`/`$ git add .` to add all files to the staging area.
+Use `$ git add [file]` to add a specific file to the staging area & use `$ git add --all`/`$ git add .` to add all the files to the staging area.

 Use `$ git reset [file]` to unstage a file while retaining the changes in working directory.

-Use `$ git diff` to show difference of what is changed but not staged.
+Use `$ git diff` to show the difference of what is changed but not staged.

 Use `$ git diff --staged` to show difference of what is staged but not yet committed.

-Use `$ git commit -m "[descriptive message]"` to commit your staged content as a new commit snapshot.
+Use `$ git commit -m "[brief message]"` to commit your staged files as a new commit entry.

 ## 4. Temporary commits